draconiandeveloper/sqlite-maxminddb/README.md

 ||
 ```

-It is seemed that the static archive library file libmaxminddb.a is compiled without -fPIC option, so I didn't link statically it in maxminddb.so that is output for sqlite3.
-If you can rebuild libmaxminddb.a with -fPIC option, I recommend libmaxminddb.a link to maxminddb.so.
-In that case, you would not need `PRELOAD=...` when sqlite3 executeing.

 ## NOTE
 - This extension depends on GeoIP2-Lite, or it is other way to create a custom MaxMind DB File.
 - It will process no error in the case of success IP lookup and failure getting value.
 Unresolveble IP is usual.